Accelerating Particle-based Energetic Variational Inference: Numerical Examples

 \subsection{Bayesian Logistic Regression with Real Data}

-Consider a Bayesian Logistic Regression model for binary classification.
+Consider a Bayesian logistic regression model for binary classification.
 Given the data set $\{ \mathbf{c}_t, y_t\}_{t=1}^{\tilde{N}}$ with $\tilde{N}$ the number of training entries, the logistic regression model is defined as

 The unknown parameters $ \bm \omega$ are the regression coefficients, whose prior is $N(\bm \omega; \mathbf{0}, \alpha \mathbf{I})$ with $\alpha = 1$.
-In the Bayesian Logistic Regression model, we compare the performances of the ImEQ method with EVI-Im, AEGD, the classical AdaGrad and SVGD methods.
+In the Bayesian logistic regression model, we compare the performance of ImEQ method with EVI-Im, AEGD, the classical AdaGrad and SVGD methods.
 For all methods, we set the number of particles $N = 100$, the learning rate to 0.1, and the bandwidth to $h=0.1$.
-For the ImEQ and AEGD methods, we set $C=5$.
+For ImEQ and AEGD methods, we set $C=5$.
 It is important to note that these parameters may not be optimal for all methods.
-Additionally, as noted in the context of the ImEQ and EVI-Im methods, we need to solve a minimization problem to update the positions of the particles at each time step (outer loop).
-Following the approach outlined in Ref. \cite{wang2021particle}, for the case of Bayesian Logistic Regression with real data, it is not necessary for the algorithms to achieve exact local optimality in each iteration.
+Additionally, as noted in the context of ImEQ and EVI-Im methods, we need to solve a minimization problem to update the positions of the particles at each time step (outer loop).
+Following the approach outlined in Ref. \cite{wang2021particle}, for the case of Bayesian logistic regression with real data, it is not necessary for the algorithms to achieve exact local optimality in each iteration.
 Thus, to minimize the functional in the inner loop, we employ the stochastic gradient descent method AdaGrad \cite{duchi2011adaptive} with a learning rate of $\rm lr = 0.1$ at each time step.
 Again, we limit the maximum number of iterations for the inner loop to 20 to reduce computational cost.

-Fig. \ref{Bayeslr} (a)-(b) show the log-likelihood and test accuracy of the training data ``Diabetes'' (468 training entries, 8 features) and ``Image'' (1300 training entries, 18 features) for various methods with respect to the CPU time.
+Fig. \ref{Bayeslr} (a)-(b) show the training log-likelihood and test accuracy on datasets ``Diabetes'' (468 training entries, 8 features) and ``Image'' (1300 training entries, 18 features) for various methods with respect to the CPU time.
 For each method, a total of 20 simulations were performed.
 The $x$ axis represents the average CPU time across the 20 simulations for all methods under comparison.
-The solid lines indicate the mean values of test accuracy and train log likelihood, while the shaded regions represent the standard error across the 20 simulations.
+The solid lines indicate the mean values of test accuracy and training log-likelihood, while the shaded regions represent the standard error across the 20 simulations.